 The Washburn-Norlands Living History Center

-I arrived before opening time and just soaked in the beautiful setting.
+Arriving before opening time I just soaked in the beautiful setting.
 The imposing Victorian farmhouse was connected to two smaller buildings and the huge barn.
 I almost expected Mrs. Washburn to welcome me in.
 I also spied a one room school house, a lovely white church and an imposing Gothic style building made of granite that I later learned was a library!

 Although I was the only participant for the tour I saw other people and learned that they were the “live in” family of that week.
 The Center is a non-profit living museum dedicated to the preservation of 18th and 19th century rural Maine heritage.
 They host family groups who dress, toil, cook and live in the manner of that day.

 As Callie (the docent) and I started our tour I spied a young girl hanging clothes out to dry.
 She must have been very hot in her long skirt and button-up shoes, but she waved happily to us